jpildush/Mobile-Robotics/README.md

 Project three requires user input to control the Agent - custom built autonomous safety net method is designed to ensure safety of Agent regardless of what the user commands.
 The user must use a terminal emulator to connect to the Beaglebone, over the Beaglebone's LAN network.

 ### Designed Path Using Sensor #1 to #4 and Associated Motors
  * There is no designed path for this project because the user has full control of the Agent.
-Safety net will override user command if Agent is in danger.
-The Agent will make use of all sensors and motors at the users request.
+Safety net uses all sensors and will override a user command if Agent is in danger.

 ## Demonstration of Operation